MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-kerberos-easy-button.md

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

-Before a client or service can access Microsoft Graph, [Microsoft identity platform.](~/identity-platform/quickstart-register-app.md) trusts it.
+[Microsoft identity platform.](~/identity-platform/quickstart-register-app.md) trusts a service or client, and then either can acess Microsoft Graph.
 This action creates a tenant app registration to authorize Easy Button access to Graph.
 Through these permissions, the BIG-IP pushes the configurations to establish a trust between a SAML SP instance for published application, and Microsoft Entra ID as the SAML IdP.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
 2. Browse to **Identity** > **Applications** > **App registrations > New registration**.